Power BI SSO to Snowflake¶

 You can update your External OAuth security integration by executing an ALTER statement on the security integration.

-Using ANY Role with Power BI SSO to Snowflake¶
+Using Secondary Roles with Power BI SSO to Snowflake¶

 Connecting to Snowflake from Power BI¶